LiWentomng/boxlevelset/GETTING_STARTED.md

     │       ├── P0006__1__0__0.png
     │       └── ...
 ```
-Then, we need to generate `json` labels with COCO's format.
+Then, we need to generate `.json` labels with COCO's format.

 ## Train a model
 mmdetection implements distributed training and non-distributed training,